 So, how do you measure the customer support for your brand?

 The lifetime value of a user (LTV) lets you know the amount of money the average customer spends on your business.
 The higher the LTV, the more customers support your business and trust the brand by providing recurring business.
 The LTV lets you know if you have loyal customers or ones who make a few purchases and leave to other stores.

 You want to help the LTV increase as much as possible by improving your customer retention through your services.

 The cost of customer acquisition (CAC) lets you know how much money your business spends on average to get a new customer.
 Unlike most KPIs, you want this one to be lower since lower numbers indicate lower costs to get new customers.
 CAC can help you make budget decisions by showing the activities that don’t generate many conversions and what is generating more instead.
 If you see a steady decrease in your CAC, it means you’re efficient in acquiring new customers due to optimizations being implemented and better budget allocation.
 CAC can also help you identify opportunities that shorten lead time and convert customers by reducing expenditure and achieving KPIs faster.

 Make sure you watch this number and look for decreases to check the performance of your marketing efforts.

 Social Media Engagement

-People love to check social media, so your business needs to get involved and interact with people on it.
+People love to check social media.
+In fact, 54% of social browsers harness social media to research products.
+So, your business needs to get involved and interact with people on it.
 This will involve tracking the likes, comments, impressions, follower count, growth rate, reach.

 When you know your total followers and new followers, you can find out what your growth rate looks like – New Followers/Total Followers x 100 + Growth Rate.